elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 * `@moduledoc` - provides documentation for the current module.
 * `@doc` - provides documentation for the function or macro that follows the attribute.
+* `@spec` - provides a typespec for the function that follows the attribute.
 * `@behaviour` - (notice the British spelling) used for specifying an <abbr title="Open Telecom Platform">OTP</abbr> or user-defined behaviour.
-* `@before_compile` - provides a hook that will be invoked before the module is compiled.
-This makes it possible to inject functions inside the module exactly before compilation.

 `@moduledoc` and `@doc` are by far the most used attributes, and we expect you to use them a lot.
 Elixir treats documentation as first-class and provides many functions to access documentation.
 You can read more about [writing documentation in Elixir in our official documentation](https://hexdocs.pm/elixir/writing-documentation.html).